thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 Further, reach for Chapter 10 of [Introduction to Linear Algebra](https://math.mit.edu/~gs/linearalgebra/) from Prof. Gilbert Strang.
 You'll find there a diverse list of Linear Algebra applications, from Graph Theory to Cryptography, Economics, and the Google's PageRank algorithm that runs at the heart of the search engine itself.

-*Wow, I would have never imagined the simple ideas we talked about so far can turn into such exciting stuff!*
+*Wow, I would have never imagined such simple ideas are so central to so many powerful tech!*

 <center><b>4.
 The coordinate system</b></center>